 Methods

 Structural MRI scans were obtained from 21 adolescents exposed to physical and/or sexual abuse and 37 nonabused adolescents (ages 13–20).
 Abuse was operationalized using dichotomous and continuous measures.
 We examined associations between abuse and brain structure in several a priori-defined regions, controlling for parental education, age, sex, race, and total brain volume for subcortical GMV.
-Significance was evaluated at < .05 with a false discovery rate correction.
+Significance was evaluated at p < .05 with a false discovery rate correction.

 Results